celer-network/cApps-substrate/doc/integration.md

 | |
 | +-- ...
 |
-+-- Cargo.toml <-- One change in this file
++-- Cargo.toml <-- Two change in this file
 ```

 # Imporing a single-session-app runtime module

 First, we will now importing single-session-app runtime module in celer-pay `Cargo.toml` file.
 single-session-app runtime module is already published in [crates.io](https://crates.io/crates/single-session-app)

 Open `celer-pay/Cargo.toml` and edit it.